ibm-cloud-docs/sap/sap-data-intelligence-provision-redhat-openshift-install-data-intelligence.md

 {: note}

-1. SDI Observer needs a secret with credentials for registry.redhat.io
+1. SDI Observer needs a secret with credentials for `registry.redhat.io`

    Follow the section [4.2.1.
 Prerequisites for Connected OpenShift Cluster](https://access.redhat.com/articles/5100521#sdi-observer-prereq-online){: external} in the RHA and save your `rht-registry-secret.yaml` in the ~/sap/install directory.
 This yaml file will be required to automatically set the respective parameters below.

-1. Get information about Red Hat's SDI Observer installation script
+1. Get information about Red Hat's SDI Observer installation script.

    Review the section [4.2.3.
 Instantiation of Observer's Template](https://access.redhat.com/articles/5100521#sdi-observer-instantiate){: external} in the RHA to confirm the deployment instructions and the source URL are valid.

-1. Download the installation script
+1. Download the installation script.
     ```
     curl -O https://raw.githubusercontent.com/redhat-sap/sap-data-intelligence/master/observer/run-observer-template.sh
     ```